 Do not place objects on top of the instrument panel as these objects may become projectiles in a collision or sudden stop.

 MANUAL HEATING AND AIR CONDITIONING SYSTEM (IF EQUIPPED)

 1. Fan speed adjustment: Controls the volume of air circulated in the vehicle.

-Controls the temperature of the airflow in the vehicle.
+2. Temperature selection: Controls the temperature of the airflow in the vehicle.